As part of our recognition of effort, achievement and success within the school, we award a range of stars to our students.

 - Gold Kauri - on the accumulation of six of each red, green, blue, yellow and six more making a total of 30 stars.

 - A chosen staff member will record information for the students that are coming up for a Kauri award.
-A guest presenter will be organised once a certain number of awards has been met.

 One is given out at assembly weekly with a red star.